Salaries and expenses

-The Executive Directors work alongside the Leader of the Council to deliver the Business Plan and set the business strategy for the council to achieve its aims and desired outcomes.
-The Executive Directors, along with other members of the corporate leadership team, make all corporate and financial management decisions impacting across the whole council, partner organisations and community groups.
-They drive change and encourage innovation and transformation across the council in order to inspire teams to deliver the best services for the community of Wiltshire.
+The Chief Executive works alongside the Leader of the Council to deliver the Business Plan and set the business strategy for the council to achieve its aims and desired outcomes.
+The Chief Executive, along with other members of the corporate leadership team, make all corporate and financial management decisions impacting across the whole council, partner organisations and community groups.
+The Chief Executive will drive change and encourage innovation and transformation across the council in order to inspire teams to deliver the best services for the community of Wiltshire.

 Impact on whole council revenue budget circa of £850 million.
 The number of direct reports will be between 4 and 6.

-There are two levels of Head of Service, both reporting directly to an Executive Director.
+There are two levels of Head of Service, both reporting directly to a Director.

 Heads of Service at this level have sole responsibility for a large corporate function or significant service to include both operational and strategic responsibilities.
 These Heads of Service are the council's lead professional in the function and will be managing a significant service which has a wide-ranging impact across the whole council.

 Heads of Service at this level are responsible for distinct service areas, or managing multiple teams within the same operational service or function.
 They may have responsibility for a significant number of staff across different teams in the same service area.

 Delegated budget lead for own functional area circa £100,000 to £1 million.
-The number of direct reports will be between 6 and 16.Close
+The number of direct reports will be between 6 and 15.

 The Strategic Specialist is responsible for a discrete specialist service or workstream which has impact across the council.
-They will manage a small team of specialist staff, or a larger team of operational staff within the same specialist service area.
-They will report to an Executive Director.
+They may manage a small team of specialist staff, or a larger team of operational staff within the same specialist service area.
+They will usually report to a Director or Head of Service.